deficollective/defiscan/src/content/protocols/uniswap-v3/base.md

 ## Conclusion

-The Uniswap V3 deployment on Base falls into the _others_ category and not Stage 1 due to the unverified contracts which are not verified on public block explorers.

-Despite this classification, our analysis shows that the Uniswap V3 deployment on Base receives _Low_ centralization risk scores for _Upgradeability_, _Autonomy_, _Exit Window_, and _Accessibility_ dimensions.
+The Uniswap V3 deployment on Base receives _Low_ centralization risk scores for _Upgradeability_, _Autonomy_, _Exit Window_, and _Accessibility_ dimensions.
+Since the protocol is deployed on an L2 chain in _Stage 1_, the deployment scores _Stage 1_.

-> Overall score: Others
+> Overall score: Stage 1

 # Reviewer notes

 ⚠️ During our analysis, we identified two unverified contracts, [ProxyAdmin](https://basescan.org/address/0x3334d83e224aF5ef9C2E7DDA7c7C98Efd9621fA9#code) and [TransparentUpgradeableProxy](https://basescan.org/address/0x4615C383F85D0a2BbED973d83ccecf5CB7121463#code), on Base.
 While these contracts remain unverified, if they match the deployed code on Ethereum mainnet, we can confirm the upgradability risk remains low.
 We strongly recommend that Uniswap verifies these contracts to ensure transparency and alignment with their security standards.
+Since those contracts are non-essential to the functioning of the protocol, this does not impact the score.

 # Protocol Analysis